drewcauchi77/curatio/JOURNAL.md

 ### 02/06/2025

 Didn't have much time today but still made some small progress.
 I started fixing some of the PHPStan errors and integrated the YouTube OAuth functionality into one component and one function.
 Over the next few days, I plan to extract the YouTube and Courses logic into dedicated services to better integrate them with the rest of the project.
 I also ran into a strange issue with route splitting - when using `require __DIR__` with a path, Inertia routes stopped working.
 For now, I reverted everything back to a single routes file.
 Interestingly, after checking some well-known Laravel + Inertia repositories on GitHub, most of them also keep their routes in a single file.

+### 03/06/2025

+Split the `YoutubeController` into two services: `YoutubeAuthService` and `YoutubeConnectionHandler`, which brings proper separation of concerns which was a solid improvement.
+I still need to add function annotations.
+On the frontend, I fixed some toast and flash message logic and resolved an issue where users navigating to a non-existent page would now be redirected to the first page with a flash message.
+Next, I want to improve error handling by passing error messages via flash, handling them properly in the frontend and adding validation using Vuelidate.
+I also installed Prettier and integrated the PHPStan command into the GitHub Workflows for continuous static analysis.